 - Evenings of foreign science, technology, literature and art

-- Meetings of scientists and culture of foreign countries and the Russian Federation
+- Meetings of scientists and cultural figures of foreign countries and the Russian Federation

-- Lectures, reports and talks of Russian and foreign scientists and culture workers
+- Lectures, reports and conversations of Russian and foreign scientists and culture workers

 - Exhibitions, etc.

-A special role in the activities of friendship societies is played by the Russian Association for International Cooperation (RAMS), a public organization established in 1992 in accordance with the Decree of the President of the Russian Federation and which has become the legal successor of the Union of Soviet Friendship Societies (SSOD).
-Today RAMS unites more than 90 friendship societies and other public international organizations.
+A special role in the activities of friendship societies is attached to the Russian Association for International Cooperation, a public organization established in 1992, in accordance with the Decree of the President of the Russian Federation.
+The Association became the legal successor of the Union of Soviet Friendship Societies (USFS).
+Today it unites more than 90 friendship societies and other public international organizations.

-The long-term positive experience of the societies of friendship with the peoples of foreign countries suggests that they are an effective tool of public diplomacy that influences the minds and consciousness of the foreign public from the point of view of positive perception of Russia in the world, are an important channel for implementing the task of developing international cooperation.
+The long-term positive experience of the societies of friendship with the peoples of foreign countries indicates their efficiency as a tool of public diplomacy influencing the minds and consciousness of the foreign public.
+They help promote positive perception of Russia in the world and represent an important channel for developing international cooperation.